hujanais/hello-microservices/README.md

 	sudo apt install ufw
 	sudo ufw allow 27017/tcp
 	```
 	- I use MongoDB Compass client to connect to the database from my laptop and created 2 new collections in my database called Users and Product.
-The I just populated some test data inside a textfile(json format) and just imported them into the collections.
+I just populated some test data inside a textfile(json format) and just imported them into the collections.
 	- Incidentally, you can also interact with the database using MongoDB shell directly on the Docker container.
 To do this, you will enter the Docker container in interactive mode.
 To enter the Docker container in interactive mode,
 	```
 	docker ps # this will show you the list of running containers and the containerId